 Asam Ahmad, author and community organizer, notes that canceling an everyday person without compassion for the complexities of that person’s life amounts to bullying: “For instance, most call-outs I have witnessed immediately render anyone who has committed a perceived wrong as an outsider to the community.
 One action becomes a reason to pass judgment on someone’s entire being, as if there is no difference between a community member or friend and a random stranger walking down the street (who is of course also someone’s friend).
 Call-out culture can end up mirroring what the prison industrial complex teaches us about crime and punishment: to banish and dispose of individuals rather than to engage with them as people with complicated stories and histories.”

 Like the incident with Sacco, a single call out frequently snowballs into a mob attack on an individual.
-Anna Richards, MA, Vice President at The Neutral Zone Coaching and Consulting Services, notes that those doing the calling out are “taking this moral high ground, with a lot of righteous indignation, and inviting others to participate in a public shaming exercise.”
+Anna Richards, Vice President at The Neutral Zone Coaching and Consulting Services, notes that those doing the calling out are “taking this moral high ground, with a lot of righteous indignation, and inviting others to participate in a public shaming exercise.”
 And that is frequently counterproductive because the people being canceled “feel as though they’re already on shaky ground and if they have some sort of mistake highlighted it would be drawing from an empty cup.
 Generally what I see is just a total collapse, where the person’s sense of self is eroded, or a kind of counter-attack, where they double down on their position and don’t want to learn.”

 Further, the cancellation can damage both parties if it has devolved into bullying.
 A 2020 study found 39% of cyberbully victims and 29% of cyberbullies showed signs of PTSD (Post-Traumatic Stress Disorder).Read More

-Call out culture is not productive and does not bring about social change.
+Cancel culture is not productive and does not bring about social change.

 As Patrisse Khan-Cullors, Co-Founder of Black Lives Matter, notes, “People don’t understand that [social activist] organizing isn’t going online and cussing people out or going to a protest and calling something out.”
 Activism is hard work entailing sometimes boring meetings, strategy sessions, building a campaign, and getting petitions signed.

-Frequently, callout culture backfires and engenders sympathy for the alleged offender, leading to continued support by fans.
-Louis CK took what amounts to a 10-month vacation before selling out dozens of comedy shows.
+Frequently, cancel culture backfires and engenders sympathy for the alleged offender, leading to continued support by fans.
+Louis C.K. took what amounts to a 10-month vacation before selling out dozens of comedy shows.
 After enduring decades of cancellations and documentaries about their alleged misdeeds, both R. Kelly and Michael Jackson’s music saw increases in streaming.
 Kevin Hart withdrew from his Oscars hosting job but saw no decline in audience for his movies or stand-up specials.

 Rose, among others, have promoted individual conversations with people to encourage growth on both sides.
 Sometimes termed “calling in.”

-Author and Digital Strategist Maisha Z. Johnson offers “Addressing harmful behavior is important, but so is understanding that everyone is on a different step of their journey, so we all make mistakes.
+Author and Digital Strategist Maisha Z. Johnson offers, “Addressing harmful behavior is important, but so is understanding that everyone is on a different step of their journey, so we all make mistakes.
 And we all have different strengths – so if someone’s lacking in one area, like knowing vocabulary words, we don’t have to treat them like they’re totally disposable to the movement.
 We can help them grow in that area, and hope that others would help us in the areas we need to grow, too.”Read More

-Callout culture is a slippery slope and leads to intolerance in democratic societies as people systematically exclude anyone who disagrees with their views.
+Cancel culture is a slippery slope and leads to intolerance in democratic societies as people systematically exclude anyone who disagrees with their views.